In a recent post on our Lucy Walker Recruitment Blog, we talked about how much recruitment has changed in the last 25 years.

 Though I hate to use a footballing analogy!
 Certain teams (except for West Ham I'm told by my increasingly bitter husband!) do it all the time, some at astronomical expense, and bring in much-needed talent.

 A Mindset Shift from Reactive to Proactive Recruiting

 Last year here at LWR we were looking for different ways to help our clients in the commercial sector across the North West, and Leeds develop their organisations, whilst at the same time enhancing our own offering to our clients.

 Being a commercial organisation ourselves we fully understand the importance of proactive recruiting and always being on the lookout for talent that can add to your company with their capabilities and attitude.

 Proactive recruiting is a mindset shift from recruiting to fill an open position, to think about who your company will want/need and should hire in the future.

 Develop Your Team and Be Prepared to Plug the Gaps

-Today’s multigenerational teams are keen for development and contrary to popular belief are more than willing to stay with you if they see a career pathway that fits with their aspirations.
+Today’s multigenerational teams are keen for being nurtured and developed and contrary to popular belief are more than willing to stay with you if they see a career pathway that fits with their aspirations.

 Starting with an induction plan and followed by a career blueprint will lead to individual employees being able to step up and grow into crucial contributor roles or as an expert or in management and leadership positions.